Danielle Bernstein

-Danielle Bernstein (born May 28, 1992) is an American fashion designer and the founder of the fashion blog and brand WeWoreWhat, which she started when she was a sophomore in college.
+Danielle Bernstein (born May 28, 1992) is an American fashion designer and the founder of the fashion blog and brand WeWoreWhat.
 She has collaborated with numerous brands and has launched her own fashion lines.

 On multiple occasions, smaller brands and designers have said Bernstein copied their designs, which Bernstein and her lawyer deny.

 Early life and education

 Bernstein graduated from William A. Shine Great Neck South High School in 2010, and briefly attended the University of Wisconsin–Madison, where she studied retail, and then transferred to the Fashion Institute of Technology in New York City.
 She dropped out of college to devote more time to her blog and turn it into a career.

 Bernstein is Jewish and pro-Israel.
 In 2023, she signed the "No Hostage Left Behind", an open letter asking US President Joe Biden to ensure the release of hostages kidnapped by Hamas during the October 7 attacks.